 An ultrasonic level transmitter is mounted on the top of the tank and transmits an ultrasonic pulse down into the tank.
 This pulse, travelling at the speed of sound, is reflected back to the transmitter from the liquid surface.
 The transmitter measures the time delay between the transmitted and received echo signal and the on-board microprocessor calculates the distance to the liquid surface using the formula.

-Distance = (Speed of light x time delay) / 2
+Distance = ( Speed of sound in air x time delay) / 2

 Once the transmitter is programmed with the bottom reference of the application – usually the bottom of the tank – the liquid level is calculated by the microprocessor.The basic equation for calculating the tank level is